aedobbyn/beer-data-science/compile.md

     * ABV (alcohol by volume), IBU (international bitterness units), SRM (standard reference measure, a scale of beer color from light to dark)
         * Outputs of a beer that define it well
     * Ingredients in a beer such as hops and malts
+        * Inputs to a beer that have some effect on its flavor profile
     * Glass type
-        * This is defined by style
+        * This is defined entirely by style and is very predictive of it
 * The main question on the table:
     * Are beer styles actually indicative of shared attributes of the beers within that style?
 Or are style boundaries more or less arbitrary?
       * Two approaches: clustering and prediction